CloudLabsAI-Azure/AIW-DevOps/Challenges/Gettingstarted.md

    ![](/Assets/code.png)

-5. Get the code from Outlook Inbox and click on **Verify**  in the **Device Verification** dialog box. fter providing the code you will be successfully logged in to Github.
+5. Get the code from Outlook Inbox and click on **Verify**  in the **Device Verification** dialog box.
+After providing the code you will be successfully logged in to Github.

 ## Log-in to the Devops